This is a sponsored post, however, as always opinions are 100% my own.

 The underlying secret

 The underlying secret to clear beautiful skin is quite simply, aiding it in it’s normal function.
 However, this isn’t as easy as it sounds.
 For one thing your understanding of how strong your skin is needs to change.
 The overriding problem with our skin is, it’s retention of water.
 When you can aid the skin in first absorbing, then most importantly retaining that moisture and hydration, then you can unlock your skin’s true potential.
 Dry skin occurs when the surface is not hydrated enough.
 Normally, this is due to the skin not being able to secrete enough natural oils from within the pores.
 The second issue is that the skin itself, doesn’t absorb the oils anyway, making the whole cycle of the skin hydrating itself a failure.
+I love my organic face oils because it absorbs into my face without making my skin feel greasy.

 Retaining for your skin